 by Bryan Patrick Avery

-That’s all for this month.
-I’m off to see what else I missed at Blackpool and do some writing of my own.
-Have a magical month!
+That’s all for now.
+I’m off to practice (and do some writing of my own).
+Have a magical month.

 by Melissa Stoller

 In a chapter book, the first line of each chapter should hook readers and draw them into the story.
 Similarly, the last line of each chapter should ease the transition into the next chapter.
 That important last line should serve as a mini-cliffhanger to keep the reader turning pages to find out what happens next.
 When I write my chapter books, I look at each chapter as a story, with a beginning, middle and end.
 And I rely on my first and last sentences of each chapter to help propel the action.

 Here are some examples of first and last lines from the first chapter of five popular chapter books.
 When I read these lines, I feel compelled to turn the page and continue the journey.

 The Fantastic Frame: Danger!
 Tiger Crossing, by Lin Oliver